AurelicButter/AniList-Node/tutorials/Getting Started.md

 ## How to Import

-AniList-Node is a class based, asyncronous package, meaning the main class needed to be constructed and all of its methods are async.
+AniList-Node is a class based, asynchronous package, meaning the main class needed to be constructed and all of its methods are async.

 For JavaScript, a simple require line and new class is perfect for the job.
 ```JavaScript